frankpermenter/frlib/README.md

 over this face.
 This results in an SDP with "smaller" semidefinite constraints, i.e. if the original SDP contained a single nxn semidefinite constraint the reformulation will contain a single dxd constraint with d < n.

 To find a face efficiently, the code employs approximations of the PSD cone.
 Better approximations can lead to smaller reformulations at the cost of more computation.
 Approximations currently supported include non-negative diagonal matrices and PSD diagonally-dominant matrices.
-This approximations are polyhedral, and hence allow one to search for a face using linear programming.
+These approximations are polyhedral and hence allow one to search for a face using linear programming.

 The code takes as input a primal-dual SDP pair expressed in SeDuMi formatted inputs A,b,c,K: